mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 But this is [picking?] up those names.
 You call [it] life and death.
 Kick out those [names?] completely – life and death, old age and sickness, and trees, birds, suffering, et cetera – completely kick [them] out.
 What’s left?

 What’s left is really important, because this is [the] quality of life.
-Life is already a name you put on [it], but you have to know the quality of life.
-You say death, but that death is a name of death you put on [it], you have to know the real quality of death, what is the quality of death.
+Life is already a name you put on [it], but you have to know the *quality* of life.
+You say death, but that death is a name of death [which] you put on [it]; you have to know the real quality of death.
+What is the quality of death?

-Zazen is exactly...
-Well, sitting right now, right here means you cannot bring any name, any concept into what to do; so-called ‘zazen’, or ‘breath’, or ‘concentration’.
+[In] zazen, sitting right now, right here means you cannot bring any name, any concept into what to do; so-called ‘zazen’, or ‘breath’, or ‘concentration’.
 Nothing.
 While we have even slightly something in zazen, it’s not really zazen.
-Zazen is exactly touching the real core, quality of life and death.
+Zazen is exactly touching the real core, [the] quality of life and death.
 If you kick out all things, what’s left?

 That is, Buddhism always says, [emptiness](*[unintelligible]*) .